 Unlike the spiritual narratives of indigenous cultures, often tied closely to hallucinogenic sacraments like Ayahuasca, Amanita Muscaria, or Peyote --- the DMT narrative erupts out of the sensational nihilism of late capitalism.
 It is reflected in Enter the Void as characters seek a kind of ultimate spectacle, addicts of experience and stimulation.
-While the inevitability of some sort of transcendence and rebirth riddles the film, it simultaneously depicts the kind of hellish lucidity associated with ego death and extreme hallucinatory states haphazardly approached without respect or wisdom.
+"Is there anything stronger than DMT?"
+Oscar asks Alex, clearly looking for a transformative experience that only death could provide.
+While the inevitability of some sort of transcendence riddles the film, it simultaneously depicts the kind of hellish lucidity associated with ego death and extreme hallucinatory states haphazardly approached without respect or wisdom.
 It is a hyper-sensorial spiritual nihilism which drives the characters to ultimate rebirth --- or at times the search for love, stimulation, and erotic union.

 Gaspar Noe has been quoted as saying that the film was based around the Tibetan Book of the Dead, something also acknowledged within the film as a guide for the psychedelically inclined --- though its contents seem more like a post-modern eruption of non-linear fragments than a rooted re-interpretation of a sacred text.
 Enter the Void takes place long after God has been dead, but in its place a vacuum has settled, the vacuum is capitalism --- and at the end of our descent into it, the spiritual still awaits --- this is the ultimate message of Enter the Void.